 - Keep away hazardous chemicals such as fertilizer, pesticides and motor oil

 - Always use certified water well drillers and pump installers

 - Regularly inspect the well cover or well cap to ensure it is in good shape

 - Maintain proper separation between your well, waste systems, and chemical storage facilities

 The upfront cost of drilling and installation may prove to be a large financial investment, but for those dedicated to a more permanent homesteading lifestyle, it is an investment well worth the cost.
 Unlike homeowners in large cities who pay for monthly tap water service, homeowners who access water from their well system owe nothing – groundwater is literally free.

-Other than the cost of the initial installation service and parts, the only cost a well owner would need to be aware of are maintenance costs and the use of electricity required to power the pump.
+Other than the cost of the initial installation service and parts, the only expense a well owner would need to be aware of is maintenance costs and the use of electricity required to power the pump.

 By relying on your own private access to groundwater, you eliminate the need for a municipal service to treat and distribute water to your home.
 While city tap water services adhere to strict sanitation guidelines, much of the beneficial minerals in groundwater are removed.
 Furthermore, additional chemicals such as fluoride are often added to the water supply without the public's consent.